aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/check-geometries-overlap/_index.md

 ## What is Spatial Overlap Analysis?
 The `Overlaps` predicate follows the OGC (Open Geospatial Consortium) definition and returns **true** only when two geometries share interior points without one completely containing the other.
 In other words, the shapes intersect *inside* but do not fully enclose one another.

-## Why Choose Aspose.GIS for Overlap Detection?
+## Why choose Aspose.GIS for overlap detection?
 Aspose.GIS supports **30+ geometry types** and can process **multi‑gigabyte files** without loading the entire document into memory, delivering sub‑millisecond responses for typical polygon pairs.
 Its zero‑dependency design, cross‑platform .NET Core support, and built‑in OGC‑compliant predicates make it a reliable choice for real‑time overlap detection in production systems.

 ## Prerequisites
 - **C# fundamentals** – familiarity with classes, methods, and console output.
-- **Aspose.GIS for .NET** – download and install it from the official site [here](https://releases.aspose.com/gis/net/) or from the general releases page [here](https://releases.aspose.com/).
+- **Aspose.GIS for .NET** – download and install it from the official site [Aspose.GIS .NET release page](https://releases.aspose.com/gis/net/) or from the general releases page [Aspose general releases page](https://releases.aspose.com/).
 - **IDE** – Visual Studio, Rider, or VS Code with the C# extension.

 ## Import Namespaces